paysonblackwell/TaxWebApp/README.md

 **Things that would be nice to have:**
 * Upload Data from an excel file
   * Or at least more Dummy Stuff that is automatically put into the local DB
-* API to acces stuff
+* API to access stuff
 * More stretch goal stuff